fire2a/fire2a-lib/cluster-tmp/README.md

    - [SimpleImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html)

 3. __fill_value__
-   - used when no_data_strategy is "constant"
+   - used when __no_data_strategy__ is "constant"
    - default is 0
    - [SimpleImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html)

 ### 3. Clustering configuration
 1. __Agglomerative__ clustering algorithm is used.
 The following parameters are muttually exclusive:
-- n_clusters: The number of clusters to form as well as the number of centroids to generate.
+- `-n` or `--n_clusters`: The number of clusters to form as well as the number of centroids to generate.
-- distance_threshold: The linkage distance threshold above which, clusters will not be merged.
+- `-d` or `--distance_threshold`: The linkage distance threshold above which, clusters will not be merged.
 When scaling start with 10.0 and downward (0.0 is compute the whole algorithm).

 For passing more parameters, see [here](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)